mewler/mewbot/CONTRIBUTING.md

 Comments generally fall into four categories, but GitHub gives us no way to distinguish between them:
  - Praise: "This is good."
  - Question for the Author: "will this work if [condition]?"
- - Alternative method: "this might be better as a [lanugage feature]."
+ - Alternative method: "this might be better as a [language feature]."
  - Actual problem: "Because of [x], this change won't work for cute cats."

 All four of these are suitable forms of feedback.